 5. FEimaX Dog Harness Pet X Frame No Pull Step-in Harnesses with Leash Set

-This harness features a polyester-cotton blend with mesh and sponge padding, offering a soft and secure fit for small to medium dogs.
-The X-frame design helps distribute pressure away from the neck, while reflective stitching adds visibility for evening walks.
-The included leash and simple buckle closure make it a practical choice for daily outings.
+This harness uses a polyester-cotton blend with mesh and sponge padding for a soft, secure fit.
+The X-frame design helps keep pressure off the neck, and reflective stitching adds safety for evening walks.
+Adjustable straps and a simple buckle closure make it practical for daily outings, and a matching leash is included.

 What We Like: